JuliaLang/julia/doc/src/manual/constructors.md

 ```

 This constructor will be invoked by the syntax `SummedArray(a)`.
 The syntax `new{T,S}` allows
-specifying parameters for the type to be constructed and this call will return a `SummedArray{T,S}`.
+specifying parameters for the type to be constructed and this call will return a
-`new{T,S}` can be used in any constructor definition (but recall, for convenience the parameters
+`SummedArray{T,S}`. `new{T,S}` can be used in any constructor definition (recall, the parameters to
-to `new{}` are automatically derived from the type being constructed when possible).
+`new{}` are automatically derived from the type being constructed when possible, but in this
+example they need to be explicitly specified).